neojxuan/PhishIntention/README.md

 ## Use it as a package
-- 1. Installing Git LFS (https://git-lfs.github.com/) to the machine you use
+1. Installing Git LFS (https://git-lfs.github.com/) to the machine you use
-- 2. Install the requirements
+2. Install the requirements
-   - python=3.7
+   - Create an environment with python=3.7
-   - Install torch, torchvision compatible with your CUDA version: https://pytorch.org/get-started/previous-versions/
+   - Install torch, torchvision compatible with your CUDA, see here: https://pytorch.org/get-started/previous-versions/
    - Install compatible Detectron2, see the [official installation guide](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
 If you are using Windows, try this [guide](https://dgmaxime.medium.com/how-to-easily-install-detectron2-on-windows-10-39186139101c) instead.

-- 3. Run
+3. Install PhishIntention by
 ```
  pip install git+https://github.com/lindsey98/PhishIntention.git
 ```